sabovyan/sabovyan/README.md

 👋 **Sargis**: Hey, thinking of updating my GitHub README.
 Any suggestions?

 🤖 **AI**: Hello, Sargis!
-How about shining a light on your expertise as a versatile web developer with a strong foundation built on React and Next.js experience?
+How about shining a light on your expertise as a versatile web developer with a strong foundation built on React, Next.js and Typescript experience?

 👋 **Sargis**: Sounds perfect!
 Where do I start?

-🤖 **AI**: Begin by introducing yourself as Sargis, a seasoned web developer with hands-on experience in crafting engaging digital experiences using React, Next.js, and their rich ecosystems.
+🤖 **AI**: Begin by introducing yourself as Sargis, a seasoned web developer with hands-on experience in crafting engaging digital experiences using TypeScript, Next.js, and their rich ecosystems.

 👋 **Sargis**: Got it!
 And for my ongoing project?

-🤖 **AI**: Highlight your current project, showcasing your proficiency in React, Next.js, and their ecosystems.
+🤖 **AI**: Highlight your current project, showcasing your proficiency in Typescript, React and their ecosystems.
 Emphasize that special touch to the project.

 👋 **Sargis**: Excellent!
 I also want to express my love for NeoVim.
 How do I weave that in?

 🤖 **AI**: Wonderful!
-Mention your development environment tailored for efficiency and coding zen, with a special appreciation for NeoVim, all while leveraging your React and Next.js mastery to enhance the development experience.
+Mention your development environment tailored for efficiency and coding zen, with a special appreciation for NeoVim, all while leveraging your TypeScript, React and Next.js mastery to enhance the development experience.

 👋 **Sargis**: Perfect!
 How should I wrap it up?

-🤖 **AI**: Invite developers to explore your repositories, highlighting your journey and growth as a web developer with a strong focus on React, Next.js, and their ecosystems.
+🤖 **AI**: Invite developers to explore your repositories, highlighting your journey and growth as a web developer with a strong focus on Typescript, React, Next.js, and their ecosystems.
 Conclude with a warm wish for happy coding!

 👋 **Sargis**: Looks good!
 How about adding my socials and some stats?

 🤖 **AI**: Absolutely!
 Include your Twitter and LinkedIn links, and showcase your skills with cool icons.
-Share some GitHub stats to underline your proficiency, keeping in mind React and Next.js mastery.
+Share some GitHub stats to underline your proficiency, keeping in mind TypeScript and Next.js mastery.

 ---
 📫 How to reach me: